KyeRussell/boomgate/README.md

 ---

-## ⚠️ This is in a pre-pre-pre-release state! ⚠️

 > [!IMPORTANT]
 > This project is not remotely ready for anyone to look at, let alone use.
 It is in a
 > very early proof-of-concept stage, focusing on iterative research and development.
 I